Chefs Notes

 Tried this recipe?Let us know how it was!

-My wife and I both went crazy for this Miso Salmon Rice Bowl.
+My wife and I both went absolutely wild for this miso salmon rice bowl.
 It may actually be my favourite in the bowl series so far.
-And with only one post left in the series, I'd say it has a good chance of being my number one.
-As I said in the intro, this recipe may seem intimidating becasue there are a few different components.
-Still, it's no different from making a meal with mashed potatoes, vegetables, and protein.
-If you only make one recipe from this whole series, it should be this one.
-Have a great weekend everyone!
+And with only one post left in the series, I would say it has a good chance of being my number one.

 More Recipes